-- Gentle exfoliating Cleanser found in VersaCleanse Soothing Gel Cleanser that naturally cleanses the skin, while gently removing dead cells.
+- Gentle exfoliating Cleanser found in VersaCleanse Hydrate Gel Cleanser that naturally cleanses the skin, while gently removing dead cells.

-- Gentle exfoliation once a week to slough off dead skin with VersaCleanse Brightening Foaming Cleanser or VersaPeel Intense Corrective Exfoliant so dead skin cells can be replaced with new younger looking skin.
-Roseacea patients should use VersaPeel for the lowest time range on the direction time chart.
+- Gentle exfoliation once a week to slough off dead skin with VersaCleanse Bright Foaming Cleanser or VersaPeel Intense Corrective Exfoliant so dead skin cells can be replaced with new younger looking skin.
+Roseacea patients should use VersaPeel for the lowest time range on the direction time chart

 - Protect skin with a non irritating, calming, chemical-free and tinted sunscreen with VersaTint SPF 30+ to reduce inflammation, cover up redness while and creating a porcelain appearance.